Understanding Your Thermostat: Saving Energy & Money at Home

 Portable and ceiling fans are also an excellent way to keep air moving inside a home.
 Remember, ceiling fans are generally reversible.
 In cooler temperatures, they can draw warm air from the ceiling as heat rises, and push it back down to keep occupants warmer.

 Natural sunlight can be your enemy during the warm weather months and a friend in cooler temperatures.
+If you've purchased a condo that faces the sunrise, you'll want to take this into account.
 Let the sunlight in to use its natural ability to warm your home in winter and draw the blinds or curtains to minimize its impact in the summer.

 A few simple lifestyle changes along with a new, energy efficient thermostat can have an amazingly positive effect on energy use.